rwieruch/blog_robinwieruch_content/graphql-apollo-server-tutorial.md

 `;
 {{< /highlight >}}

 The `signUp` mutation takes three non-nullable arguments: username, email, and password.
-These are used to create a user in the databasw.
+These are used to create a user in the database.
 The user should be able to take the username or email address combined with the password to enable a successful login.

 Now we'll consider the return type of the `signUp` mutation.
 Since we are going to use a /token-based authentication with GraphQL, it is sufficient to return a token that is nothing more than a string.
 However, to distinguish the token in the GraphQL schema, it has its own GraphQL type.
 You will learn more about tokens in the following, because the token is all about the authentication mechanism for this application.

 First, add the counterpart for your new mutation in the GraphQL schema as a resolver function.
-In your *src/resolvers/user.js* file, add the following resolver function that creates a user in the database and returns an object with the token valueas string.
+In your *src/resolvers/user.js* file, add the following resolver function that creates a user in the database and returns an object with the token value as string.

 {{< highlight javascript "hl_lines=1 2 3 10 11 12 13 14 15 16 17 18 19 20 21 22 23 24" >}}
 const createToken = async (user) => {